yiisoft/yii2/framework/UPGRADE.md

 Upgrade from Yii 2.0.x
 ----------------------

 * PHP requirements were raised to 7.1.
+Make sure your code is updated accordingly.
 * memcache PECL extension support was dropped.
 Use memcached PECL extesion instead.
 * Following new methods have been added to `yii\i18n\MessageInterface` `addHeader()`, `setHeader()`, `getHeader()`, `setHeaders()` providing ability to setup custom mail headers.
 Make sure your provide implementation for those methods, while creating your own mailer solution.
+* `::className()` method calls should be replaced with native `::class`.
+* XCache and Zend data cache support was removed.
+Switch to another caching backends.
+* Rename `InvalidParamException` usage to `InvalidArgumentException`.
+* Moved masked input field widget was moved into separate extension https://github.com/yiisoft/yii2-maskedinput.
+  Include it in your composer.json if you use it.

 Upgrade from Yii 2.0.11
 -----------------------